spawaskar-cora/cora-docs/docs/user-guide/search/index.md

 Once you complete your search, you are taken to the Isotope search screen.
 The following columns are visible for all the Isotope search:

+**The columns that are bolded are sortable.**
+*The columns that are italicized are searchable.*
+(Columns can be both sortable and searchable)

 - Key
 - Bone
 - Side
+- *Isotope ID*
-- Isotope ID
+- Lab ID
-- Batch ID
+- *Batch ID*
-- Bone Group
+- *Sample Number*
-- DNA Sample Number
 - External Case ID
 - WeightSample Cleaned
 - Yield Collagen
+- Weight Vial Lid

+There are some columns which are not displayed at the screen but can be made visible by checking the column visibility section.
+The names of those columns are given below:

+- Bone Group
-- Lab ID
+- *Individual Number*
 - Demineralization start Date
 - Demineralization End Date

-There are some columns which are not displayed at the screen but can be made visible by checking the column visibility section.
-The names of those columns are given below:
+- C Delta
+- C Percent
+- C Weight
+- C to N Ratio
+- C to O Ratio
+- N Delta
+- N Percent
+- N Weight
 - O Percent
 - O Weight
 - S Delta